Jarred Kelenic Player Props: Mariners vs. Blue Jays

 Blue Jays Pitching Rankings

-- The pitching staff for the Blue Jays has a collective 9.3 K/9, the 10th-best in the league.
+- The Blue Jays pitching staff is fifth in MLB with a collective 9.6 strikeouts per nine innings.

-- The Blue Jays' 4.01 team ERA ranks 12th among all MLB pitching staffs.
+- The Blue Jays have a 3.93 team ERA that ranks 12th across all league pitching staffs.

-- Blue Jays pitchers combine to rank 17th in baseball in home runs given up (30 total, 1.2 per game).
+- The Blue Jays rank 19th in baseball in home runs surrendered (31 total, 1.2 per game).

-- Manoah (1-1) gets the starting nod for the Blue Jays in his sixth start of the season.
-He's put together a 5.13 ERA in 26 1/3 innings pitched, with 21 strikeouts.
+- Gausman (2-2) gets the starting nod for the Blue Jays in his sixth start of the season.
+He has a 2.84 ERA in 31 2/3 innings pitched, with 41 strikeouts.

-- His last appearance was on Saturday against the New York Yankees, when the righty went seven scoreless innings while allowing two hits.
+- The righty's most recent time out was on Sunday against the New York Yankees, when he went seven scoreless innings while allowing three hits.

 © 2023 Data Skrive.
 All rights reserved.